slowernews/wisdom-tldr/README.md

 > *'In life, business and relationships we are defined by how we react when things don't go our way.'*

+What’s the difference between chance and luck?
+Luck is an open door.
+Chance is the willingness to step through.
+This creates the illusin that certain people are luckier than others.

 <!--
-“What’s the difference between chance and luck?”
-“In many ways, it seems like certain people are luckier than others,” he said.
-“I think what that really means is that when they were given chances, they elected to pursue them, as opposed to step away from them.
-And that kind of creates the illusion of luck.”
-Luck is an open door.
-Chance is the willingness to step through -->
+science of patterns.
+-->